-The United States federal CAN-SPAM Act became law on January 1, 2004.
-According to their website, the FTC says that if you violate the law, you could be fined $11,000 for each offense (multiply $11,000 times the number of people on your recipient list).
-ISPs around the country have already successfully sued spammers for millions and millions of dollars under this law.
+The CAN-SPAM Act of 2003 became law on January 1, 2004.
+According to the FTC, if you violate the law, you could be fined a lot of money for each offense—that means you'll incur a fine for each email address on your list.
+ISPs around the country have already successfully sued spammers for millions of dollars under this law.
 If you send commercial email (generally sales or promotional content), you should familiarize yourself with the requirements of CAN-SPAM.
 A few key points of the law include:

-- Never use deceptive headers, from-names, reply-tos, or subject lines.
+- Never use deceptive headers, From names, reply-to addresses, or subject lines.

 - The unsubscribe link must work for at least 30 days after sending.

 - You must include your physical mailing address.

 Canada’s Anti-Spam Legislation (CASL) went into effect on July 1, 2014 and carries penalties of $1-10M per violation.
 CASL is very similar to the CAN-SPAM Act, but has some minor differences and covers all electronic messages, not just email.
 This article details the basics of CASL.

 Spam filters consider a long list of criteria when judging the spamminess of an email.
 They’ll weigh each factor and add them up to assign a spam score, which helps determine whether a campaign will pass through the filter.
 If the score exceeds a certain threshold, your email will get flagged as spam and go straight to the junk folder.
 Each spam filter functions a bit differently, though, and “passing” scores are typically determined by individual server administrators.
 This means that an email could pass through Spam Filter A without issue, but get flagged by Spam Filter B.